Jannik Schümann: Career

 In 2013, Schümann starred as the manipulative teenager Alev El Quamar in Gaming Instinct, a drama film adaptation of Juli Zeh's novel of the same name.
 In 2015, he was cast in the leading role of a transgender teenager in Call Me Helen.
 In 2016, he starred as the love interest of Louis Hofmann in Center of My World, a gay coming-of-age drama dubbed by The Hollywood Reporter as "a beguiling teen romance", while described by The Guardian as "genuinely cute".
-The film received a 100% rating by film critics on Roten Tomatoes, as well as numerous international awards and nominations.
+The film received a 100% rating by film critics on Rotten Tomatoes, as well as numerous international awards and nominations.
 It is an adaptation of Andreas Steinhöfel’s award-winning eponymous young adult novel.